 Ever since I made these Gluten Free Strawberry Oat Bars, they have received incredible reviews.
-I decided to use that recipe's crust base to create this gluten free lemon oat bars recipe.
-If you are looking for an awesome lemon dessert recipe, this is a tasty recipe to make.
+I decided to use that recipe’s crust as a base for this new gluten free lemon oat bar recipe.

 I have lots of gluten free lemon recipes, mostly due to our prolific lemon tree.
-It is full of big lemons most of the year.
+It is full of big lemons most of the year, which makes it easy when I need a lemon for a new recipe.
 Check out all of my lemon recipes and find some new favorites like this Gluten Free Lemon Pound Cake recipe.

 Ingredient Notes: